s2tephen/huntr/docs/teamwork.md

 * **Filtering.** Users will be able to filter the listings by predetermined categories.
 * **Calendar view.** Huntr will contain a calendar with all of the event listings.
 * **Calendar export.** Huntr will be able to export listings as events to calendars such as Google Calendar and iCal.
-* **Vaorites & Notifications.** Huntr will let users favorite listings and notify visually if the listings they have subscribed to have been updated.
+* **Favorites** Huntr will let users favorite listings and display them in a separate panel, as well as mark them on the calendar.
 * **Huntr statistics.** Huntr will display interesting statistics about Anne Hunter’s emails at the bottom of the page.